Fu Ssu-nien: Academic career

 Fu did not shy away from controversy.
 After the organization of the path-breaking Yinxu excavations, he published his East Yi West Xia theory about the origin of the Shang dynasty culture in China.
-This theory has not been accepted by later scholars, but Fu's approach and techniques were widely influential.
+This theory is now obsolete, but Fu's approach and techniques were widely influential.
 He is known due to his pioneering historico-philological research of the concepts of "nature" (xing 性) and "destiny" (ming 命).
 Rather than making arguments based on philosophy, he developed interpretations proceeding from the archaic morphemes 生 and 令.
 His condemnation of the Chinese medicine guoyi as being not scientific remains a point of debate.
 Despite his own call for historical objectivity, Fu opposed the Japanese aggression with the quasi-historical claim that Manchuria and Mongolia were not entitled for independence from China.

 In 1947, after witnessing the drastic deterioration of the economy, Fu published three famous articles calling for the resignation of T. V. Soong.
 Soong resigned some days later due to mounting public pressure.
 In 1948, Fu attempted suicide but was saved because of the retreat of KMT forces in the civil war.
 Fu went to Taiwan in the earlier part of 1949.
 On 20 January 1949, he was appointed President of National Taiwan University.
 In July, Fu was accused of recruiting faculty members with communist backgrounds.
 An article published in a local newspaper said that, under Fu's leadership, National Taiwan University had turned into a base for communists.
 Despite Fu's deep belief in academic freedom, he was forced to compromise his beliefs with the political pressure of the day and fire those scholars alleged to have communist ties.

 In December 1950, Fu died in the Taiwan Representative Council at the age of 55 due to hypertension.
 Soon after answering questions from assembly member Kuo Kuo-chi on 20 December, Fu sat down and said to the assembly's secretary-general Lien Chen-tung, "I’m done!
 I’m done!", and fell.
 The announcement of Fu's death by interim assembly chairman Lee Wan-chu the next day caused a protest led by NTU students.
 Lee stated that "Fu had left this world", but his Hoklo accent made it sound as if Fu had "died of anger" caused by Kuo's questioning.